vSsongv/Operating_System_PA/README.md

   - Testing works on your computer but not on the server
   - Testing works on the server but not on your computer
   - Testing works on a set of options but not on a different set of options.
+  - Testing works when you attach a debugger to the process, but does not without the debugger.

-- Due to this uncertainty, confirm that your implementation successfully runs on the server *three times in a row*.
+- Due to those uncertainty, confirm that your implementation *successfully runs on the server three times in a row*.
 You may get reduced points when your submission fails during the grading but there is no three consecutive successes in your submission history.
-To get guaranteed, submit your final code three times.
+To get guaranteed, submit your final code three times when you are ready.

-- While doing the debugging, you may set `nr_testers` in `tester.c` to 1 to identify the flows of the framework.
+- While doing the debugging, you may set `nr_testers` in `tester.c` to 1 to figure out the overall flow of the framework.
 The grading will be done with 4, though.

-- Do not use any `pthread_mutex_*` nor `sem_*` unless listed below
+- Do not use any `pthread_mutex_*` nor `sem_*` functions except for those listed below;
   - `pthread_self`
   - `pthread_kill`
   - `pthread_sigmask`
   - `pthread_sigqueue`

-- Install `glibc-doc` package if your system fails to find man pages for `pthread_*`
+- Install `glibc-doc` package if your system fails to find the man pages for `pthread_*`

 ### Submission / Grading